tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 pure a = \r -> a
 ```

-We can also write this as:
+This definition takes a single parameter a and returns a function.
+This function, when given any parameter r, will return the original parameter a.
+Since all functions are curried in Haskell, this is equivalent to:

 ```haskell
 pure :: a -> (r -> a)
 pure a _ = -> a
 ```

-The function `pure` helps you create a function that, no matter what the other input is, will always return this constant value.
+The function `pure` helps you create a function that, no matter what the second input is, will always return this first value, this is exactly the K-combinator.

 ---------